 Below is a video that is part of our Free TV Writing & Development Master Class.
 It includes seven episodes that take you through the entire television show development process.

 If you're making a trailer as part of a pitch for a film or show that you're attempting to make in its entirety, this video is essential viewing:

 Hoping your trailer goes viral?
 YouTube is the best bet.
 Vimeo is also an option, but less well-known outside the filmmaking community.
 In general, Vimeo is known for slightly slower load times but very high playback quality.

 If you have a website, you’ll want to get the embed code so that your trailer plays on your site.
 Last but not least, your trailer is a great way to launch a crowdfunding campaign on Kickstarter or IndieGoGo.

 Start with your script

-But for a good pitch trailer, you’re going to want to choose a scene that offers the “setup” of your story, not the “payoff.”
+For a good pitch trailer, you’re going to want to choose a scene that offers the “setup” of your story, not the “payoff.”

-2.2 SCRIPTED PROJECT TRAILER
+2.2 SCRIPTED TRAILER maker